entropyxyz/api_key_tdx/SPEC.md

 - When users look for an AKS node to deploy a secret to, they calculate the lookup key and choose the AKS node that is "closest".
 - AKS nodes propagate own state updates to its `n` closest neighbours.
 - AKS nodes propagate state updates received from other AKS nodes to `n-1` neighbours (i.e. to all except the one they received the update from)
-- Eventually all nodes will have received the update and stop propagating it.
+- Eventually all nodes will have received the update and stop propagating it. _TODO: Not sure this is true._

 _TODO: Not convinced that the above is actually the simplest possible protocol that can work!_